reza-arjmandi/proxysql_challenge/README.md

 1. Average number of seconds to run all queries: 77.145 seconds
 2. Minimum number of seconds to run all queries: 77.145 seconds
 3. Maximum number of seconds to run all queries: 77.145 seconds

+The above result shows the claim "performance was the same with using FLAGIN and FLAGOUT (creating a B-Tree)" is not correct.
+The above result shows the performance with flagIN and flagOUT(creating a B-Tree) is better, either use of backend connections or not.